 5. You don’t give it enough time.

 How many times have you been bummed out that you’ve stuck to your diet plan for a whole WEEK and you STILL don’t look good in that bikini?
 Then use it as an excuse to say “screw it” and crack open the chips?

 I don’t need to tell you that this will take time.
-Be nice to yourself.
-Realistic weight loss is your friend.
+Therefore, be nice to yourself.
+Remember, realistic weight loss is your friend.
 Stick with it.
 Take small achievable steps.
 Celebrate taking the actions.
 Reward yourself along the way.

 Robbie Spier Miller is an expert in hypnosis and NLP, and a human performance coach helping people with weight loss, smoking habits, stress management, self-esteem, relationships and communication.
 To get more information about neuro-linguistic programming, read “Heart of Mind.”